ahonor/rundeck-vagrant/anvils-demo/README.md

 along with some utility packages like xmlstarlet.
 * [add-project.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/add-project.sh): Creates the "anvils" rundeck project and configures the user accounts, nodes, ssh access, and copies scripts to the apache document root.
-* [install-httpd.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/install-httpd.sh): Installs Apache httpd and enables the mod_dav plugin to provide "PUT"-based access to publish files.
+* [install-httpd.sh](https://github.com/ahonor/rundeck-vagrant/blob/master/anvils-demo/install-httpd.sh): Installs Apache httpd, creates the document root for scripts and options and enables the mod_dav plugin to provide future "PUT"-based access to publish files.

 ### Requirements